jadecobra/python_tdd_exercises/source/calculator/calculator_vi.rst

 .. code-block:: python

-  AssertionError: 'Excuse me?!
-Numbers only! try again...' != 'BOOM!!!'
+  AssertionError: 'brmph?!
+Numbers only.
+Try again...' != 'BOOM!!!'

 Lovely!
 The :ref:`if statement<if statements>` in the ``only_takes_numbers`` :ref:`function<what is a function?>` in ``calculator.py`` is doing its job, the :ref:`calculator<how to make a calculator>` only takes numbers